zenmonkeykstop/qubes-doc.rtd/introduction/faq.rst

 3. Our platform supports it, but we’re not aware that we can enable it or have forgotten to do so.

-If it seems like a feature that we can and should enable, please `let us know </doc/issue-tracking/>`__!
+If it seems like a feature that we can and should enable, please :doc:`let us know </introduction/issue-tracking>`!

 Users
 =====